Cherokee County, Texas Demographics 2026

 Economy, Income & Housing

 The median household income in Cherokee County is $59,830.
 This is 22% lower than the state median of $76,292.
-Compared to the national median of $78,538, household income here is 24% lower.
+It is also 24% lower than the national median of $78,538.
 The poverty rate stands at 17.9%.
 This is 30% higher than the state poverty rate of 13.8%.
 The unemployment rate is 6.2%.
 This is 20% higher than the state rate of 5.1%.
 The median home value is $160,300.
 Housing costs are 38% lower than the state median of $260,400.
 With a home-value-to-income ratio of just 2.7x, Cherokee County is one of the most affordable housing markets in the area.
 72.7% of occupied housing units are owner-occupied.
 This homeownership rate is 16% higher than the state average of 62.6%.

 Race & Ethnicity